thoughtbot/yuri-ita/GLOSSARY.md

 - **Scope input**:  An expression input whose qualifier is "in" which is used to scope the keyword search to an attribute of the relation

+- **Sort input**: An expression input whose qualifier is "sort" which is used to sort the relation.

 # Developer

 - **Definition**:  a list of expression filters and keyword filters that define how to apply a query object to a relation